1988–1994 British broadcasting voice restrictions: Background

 Throughout the Troubles, UK broadcasters were regularly required to stop or postpone the broadcast of documentaries and other programmes relating to Ireland.
 One of the most prominent instances of this was the 1985 Real Lives documentary for the BBC, At the Edge of the Union.
 The programme featured extensive footage of Sinn Féin's Martin McGuinness and the Democratic Unionist Party's Gregory Campbell discussing the Troubles, and following direct intervention by the government it was temporarily blocked from being aired.
 The incident led to a one-day strike by members of the National Union of Journalists, who walked out in protest that the BBC's independence was being undermined.

-The months leading up to the introduction of the ban had also seen a particularly intense period of Troubles-related violence.
-One of the bloodiest episodes of that time was the Ballygawley bus bombing which killed eight British soldiers and injured 28 others.
-Another incident, the killing of two off-duty British soldiers who drove into an IRA funeral procession, brought the media into conflict with the government after journalists present at the funeral declined a Royal Ulster Constabulary request to hand over footage of the incident amid concerns doing so would put them at risk.
+The months leading up to the introduction of the ban had also seen a particularly intense period of Troubles-related violence, particularly during March 1988.
+One of the bloodiest episodes of that time was the Ballygawley bus bombing in August, which killed eight British soldiers and injured 28 others.
+Another incident, the killing of two off-duty British soldiers who drove into an IRA funeral procession on March 19, brought the media into conflict with the government after journalists present at the funeral declined a Royal Ulster Constabulary request to hand over footage of the incident amid concerns doing so would put them at risk.
 In response the Prime Minister, Margaret Thatcher, told the House of Commons journalists had a "bounden duty" to assist with the investigation.
 "Either one is on the side of justice in these matters or one is on the side of terrorism".
 Film was subsequently seized from the BBC and ITN under the Prevention of Terrorism and Emergency Provisions Acts.

 The Conservative government believed there was a need for it to act to prevent Sinn Féin from using the media to defend the actions of the IRA, and the measures were part of a wider government response to the increase in violence, which also included changes to the right to silence and the tightening of rules allowing paramilitary prisoners early release.
 Further controversy also erupted in September 1988 over an intended edition of the Channel 4 discussion programme After Dark which was to have featured the Sinn Féin president, Gerry Adams, as a guest.
 The show was dropped after the conservative academic Paul Wilkinson – a professor at Aberdeen University who specialised in the study of terrorism and political violence – voiced strong objections to its transmission.